mortyran/HomePage/content/publication/journal-article/paper2/index.md

 summary: We developed a risk signature based on five CCR-lncRNAs for predicting the PFI in PTC and explored its biological functions.

 tags:
-  - long non-coding RNA
+  - Long non-coding RNA
-  - prognostic signature
+  - Prognostic Signature
 featured: true

 # links: